We live from feeling to feeling

 Now, I’ll tell you why I’m talking about complex systems today.
 Recently, a member of the design team came to me for some advice.
 He said he was caught in a dilemma about a design proposal.
 We’ve been working with many designers so far, and one of them (an elderly designer with long-term relationship with us) made a design proposal as the last one in his long career.
 The dilemma is whether or not he should let emotions interfere with his decision.

 As I was listening to him, the study of complex systems on the honey bee dance language came up in my mind.
 If I think rationally, there’s no need to argue, but what if I think irrationally or from the perspective of complex systems?
-While I pondered on many things like that and couldn’t say any good, he left without waiting for my advice.
+While I pondered on many things like this and finally couldn’t say any good, he left without waiting for my advice.
 I’m sure this deficiency in problem-solving would be the reason why complex systems have lost popularity.
 Anyway, which do you prefer, the rational, logical, and fair world or the one a little troublesome but humane?

 Shungo Ijima